tylim88/FireSword/README.md

 ## In Case of Compiler Ignore Package.json Exports

 If you see error like `Cannot find module 'firesword/firestore'` or `Cannot find module 'firesword/database'`, it means your compiler ignore `package.json` `exports` field.

-The problem with `exports` is quite common, and I may remove the support for sub-module.

 Solution for Jest: [jest-node-exports-resolver](https://www.npmjs.com/package/jest-node-exports-resolver).